leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

     - on Windows, this is called "Anaconda Command Prompt"
     - on OSX, this is called "Terminal"
     ![different command line prompts](images/diff_command_line_prompts.png)
-3. Type in the following to create an environment called `statcomp` under Python version 3.7.
+3. Type in the following to create an environment called `text-mine` under Python version 3.7.

-    `conda create -n statcomp python=3.7`
+    `conda create -n text-mine python=3.7`

     You will likely be asked to confirm with the packages it'll install.
 Type in `y` then enter to accept.
-4. Type in `conda activate statcomp` and notice how your command prompt changes to `statcomp`
+4. Type in `conda activate text-mine` and notice how your command prompt changes to `text-mine`
     ![Conda activate changes prompt](images/conda_activate_switch.png)

-    It's possible that you have an older version of `conda`, then you should type in `source activate statcomp` instead.
+    It's possible that you have an older version of `conda`, then you should type in `source activate text-mine` instead.

 ## Installing Jupyter or R as packages
 A program'ss true value is in its large community of developers and users.
 To leverage their work, we often will depend on packages outside of the default Python installation.
 Similar to before, we'll cover the instructions both using [Anaconda Navigator](#installing-packages-using-anaconda-navigator) and the [command line](#Installing-packages-using-conda).

 #### Installing packages using Anaconda Navigator
-1. Go back to the `Environment` tab on the far left and make sure your desired environment is selected (in this document that's `statcomp`).
+1. Go back to the `Environment` tab on the far left and make sure your desired environment is selected (in this document that's `text-mine`).
     ![install packages for anaconda navigator](images/anaconda_nav_packages.png)
 2. Use the dropdown menu shown above to examine the packages not installed.
 3. Use the search box to find `jupyter`.
 IF you want R, you should look for `r-base`, `r-essentials`, and `r-irkernel` as well.